-My name is Melody Fisher, and my daddy was a snake handler in Appalachia until Mamma died.
-Though seven years ago, I can still hear the rattle before the strike that took her from me.
+My name is Melody Fisher.
+My daddy was a snake handler in Appalachia until Mama died.
+Though years have passed, I can still hear the rattle before the strike that took her from me.

 And it’s all my fault.

-Daddy disappeared and I’ve been passed around from one foster home to another.
-I didn’t think anything could be as bad as losing Mamma.
+Since then, I’ve been passed around from foster home to foster home.
+I didn’t think anything could be as bad as losing Mama.

 I was wrong.

-After stabbing a classmate, the court mandated I attend therapy.
-But I will not speak of the things people have done to me.
-Every time I’ve spoken, worse evil follows.
-Now, the only voice I trust is the very thing that saved me years ago when I would sing the snakes calm—music.
+But I will not speak of things people have done to me.
+Every time I do, worse evil follows.
+Now, the only thing I trust is what saved me years ago.
+Back when I would sing the snakes calm ...